mvj3/mvj3.github.com/source/about.markdown

 footer: true
 ---

-David Chen (陈大伟), Borned in 1988, a full stack web developer using Ruby and Javascript since 2009.
+David Chen (陈大伟), Born in 1988, a full stack web developer using Ruby and Javascript since 2009 in Beijing.
 ------------------------------------------------

 Technology Focus